Fordi/wav2msu.js/README.md

 .wav files should be 16-bit, stereo, 44.1kHz, little-endian.
 The codec does no data-wrangling.
 If you need that, there are other JS libs you can wrap around this one.

+Based on @jbaiter's [wav2msu implementation in C](https://github.com/jbaiter/wav2msu), which was in turn based on Kawa's C# implementation (which is no longer there).

 ## Classes

 * `WavError` extends Error